ucsb-cs8/w20/_lab/lab02.md

 Another error you might run into is `TypeError: object of type 'int' has no len()`.
 If you see it, verify that when you call `len()`, the variable you give it contains a string object.
 If you accidentally gave it an integer object or `None`, it will produce this error.
 (Note that you can check the type by printing the value or `type()` of that object as part of debugging your code.)

+Some of you might get the error `Test Failed: None != Hello, 'World!'` when trying to submit on Gradescope.
+Make sure that the function that is failing is actually returning something, not just printing.
+Remember, `return` and `print` do not function the same way.

 # Bonus (optional) TO BE ADDED